IverMortensen/aika/README.md

 6. Start the Cluster Controller / Raft nodes
 7. Wait for the CC nodes to become responsive

+### Configuration

+Modify the following values at the top of the `./scripts/startup.sh` file:

+`NUM_CC_NODES` - Changes the number of Cluster Controllers, or raft nodes.

+`MAX_LOAD` - Filters out nodes with a higher 1min CPU load than the given value.

+`MAX_NODES` - Caps the number of nodes that the system will use.
+Includes CC nodes, so should be set higher than `NUM_CC_NODES`.

 ### Stop the system

 ```bash